mwittig/thing-it-node/README.md

 * installing **[thing-it-node]** and
 * editing a simple configuration file

-but **no programming** we were able to access a not-too-trivial Actor/Sensor setup.
+but **no programming** we were able to access a not too trivial Actor/Sensor setup.

 However, in real live you would usually not directly edit the Configuration File.
 You would either modify the configuration with the Mobile App or use **[thing-it.com](https://www.thing-it.com)** as described below.